Tehran: A Guide to Iran’s Capital

 Enduring the Iran-Iraq War: Tehran’s Resilience

-When you visit Tehran, you’ll find yourself spoiled for choice with an array of captivating attractions that showcase the city’s rich heritage and vibrant culture.
-Here are some noteworthy examples that will undoubtedly leave a lasting impression:
+When you visit Tehran, Iran capital city, you’ll find yourself spoiled for choice with an array of captivating attractions that showcase the city’s rich heritage and vibrant culture.
+Here are some noteworthy examples of things to do in Tehran that will undoubtedly leave a lasting impression:

 Golestan Palace: Step into the Opulence of Iran’s Past